dhis2/developer-portal/docs/plugins/general-plugin-guide.md

 ## Introduction

 Plugins let you extend DHIS2 apps with custom UI and logic that a host app loads and renders at specific extension points.
-DHIS2 core apps (like Capture and Dashboard) provide predefined extension points, and custom DHIS2 apps can also host plugins using the Plugin component [Plugin component](/docs/app-runtime/components/Plugin).
+DHIS2 core apps (like Capture and Dashboard) provide predefined extension points, and custom DHIS2 apps can also host plugins using the App Runtime [Plugin component](/docs/app-runtime/components/Plugin).

 A plugin is packaged as a DHIS2 app, but instead of rendering its own app shell it exports one or more React components.
 The host app (Capture, Dashboard, or your own DHIS2 app) loads and mounts those components at specific extension points.